Navigating the Labyrinth: Path-Sensitive Unit Test Generation with Large Language Models: Discussion

 Third, in our evaluation (Section~\ref{sec_evaluation}), we consider tests \emph{valid} if they reach the focal method as they contribute to coverage regardless of whether exceptions indicate bugs or incorrect inputs.
 A later exception may indicate a real bug or an incorrect oracle, risking false positives.
 Nevertheless, our path-sensitive context enables the LLM to infer useful oracles, demonstrated by discovering unknown real-world bugs.
 Automatic oracle generation remains an open challenge~\cite{Barr2015TheOP}.
 Future work will incorporate oracle-checking techniques into JUnitGenie to produce more accurate oracles.

 Finally, results may be influenced by randomness, as EvoSuite and Randoop use randomized search while LLM-based methods rely on probabilistic generation.
-We mitigate this by fixing the dataset and environment and checking consistency across budgets.
-Across four time budgets, \tool{} consistently achieves the highest branch and line coverage, demonstrating robustness despite stochasticity.
+We mitigate this by fixing the dataset and environment and checking consistency under four different time budgets.
+Across all budgets, \tool{} consistently achieves the highest branch and line coverage, demonstrating robustness to stochasticity.